ArkEcosystemArchive/legacy-docs/general/03_ConsensusMechanism/consensus_mechanism.md

 The risks involved are similar to Proof of Stake.
 In both mechanisms there is a possibility of mining false blocks and propagating them, but gaining the right to even mine a block costs a lot of coins and an attack can be spotted by other nodes and remove from the Blockchain very reliably.

 # Proof of Capacity
-In the Proof of Capacity consensus mechanism, nodes are required to plot their storage capacity with a set of randomly generated nonces which are used against blocks to find if they are compatible and thus yield a mined block.
+In the Proof of Capacity consensus mechanism, nodes are required to commit storage space to being unused in exchange for the possibility of mining blocks.

+Nodes interested in mining are required to plot their storage capacity with a set of randomly generated nonces which are computed passively and yield a sequence of waiting periods.
+At the end of every waiting period, the node has the right to mine the block if no other block has mined for that specific window.
+If two validators produce a block for the same window, a soft fork occurs much like in other consensus mechanisms, leaving one of the histories behind to the benefit of the other, often first, mined block.